fetchai/agents-aea/README.md

 - To run security checks: `tox -e bandit` and `tox -e safety` or `make security`

+### Documentation
-- To start a live-reloading docs server on localhost: `mkdocs serve`

-- To amend the docs, create a new documentation file in `docs/` and add a reference to it in `mkdocs.yml`.
+- To start a live-reloading docs server on localhost: `mkdocs serve`.
+To amend the docs, create a new documentation file in `docs/` and add a reference to it in `mkdocs.yml`.

-- To fetch/update submodules:

-      git submodule sync --recursive && git submodule update --init --recursive
+- To run demos against local packages use flag `--local` in `aea` CLI commands.

 ## Cite